opensearch-project/documentation-website/_search-plugins/search-pipelines/rename-field-processor.md

 # Rename field processor

+Rename field processor is part of search pipeline functionality.
+Search pipelines is an experimental feature.
+For updates on the progress of search pipelines, or if you want to leave feedback that could help improve the feature, see the associated [GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/6278).
+{: .warning}

 The `rename_field` search response processor intercepts a search response and renames the specified field.
 This is useful when you have different names for one field in your index but your application requires one field name or a different field name.

 ## Request fields